Brian Howard faces one charge of destruction of aircraft or aircraft facilities

 O’Hare International is a hub for United Airlines and other major carriers.
 When controllers stop flights scheduled to land or depart from there, it has the potential to trigger a line of falling air-traffic dominoes that will ruin travel plans for countless would-be passengers.

-The FAA said it is bringing in extra technicians to replace the damaged communications network in the building.
+The FAA says it’s bringing in extra technicians to replace the damaged communications network in the building, officially called the Chicago En Route Center.

 “Teams will be working around the clock to install equipment, run cable and restore network connections at the facility,” the FAA said.